 *

 * alias already exists.
-The default value is False
+The default value is False.

 *

-to resend the invitation message to a user that already exists and reset the
+* Set to RESEND to resend the invitation message to a user that already exists and reset the

 * expiration limit on the user's account.
-Set to SUPPRESS
+Set to SUPPRESS to suppress sending the message.
+You can

 * specify only one value.